hangxie/parquet-tools/USAGE.md

 ```

 `cat` also supports [line delimited JSON streaming format](https://en.wikipedia.org/wiki/JSON_streaming#Line-delimited_JSON_2) format by specifying `--format jsonl`, allows reader of the output to process in a streaming manner, which will greatly reduce the memory footprint.
 Note that there is always a newline by end of the output.

+When you want to filter data, use JSONL format output and pipe to `jq`.

 ```
 $ parquet-tools cat -format jsonl cmd/testdata/good.parquet